Montana Lady Griz soccer

-The Montana Grizzlies women's soccer team represents University of Montana in NCAA Division I college soccer.
-Montana competes in the Big Sky Conference.
+The Montana Lady Griz soccer team represents University of Montana in NCAA Division I college soccer.
+Montana competes in the Big Sky Conference, where the squad has won eight tournament titles to date.

+The Lady Griz play their home games at South Campus Stadium, opened in 1995.
+The venue has hosted several Big Sky tournament finals since 1997.

 History

 The Montana women's soccer program began play in 1994.

 The Grizzlies have made the NCAA tournament in 1999, 2000, 2011, 2018, 2020, 2021, and 2025.

 In 2025, Montana won the Big Sky championship in a shootout win over Weber State, earning the conference's NCAA tournament automatic bid.
+It was the 8th conference title for the team.